connexus-team/connexus-contracts/README.md

 A **Connexus Project**, **Robust** Foundry Projects.

 ### Connexus comes from the connection between DREX and other blockchains.
-A new RWA (Real world Assets), Loan and OpenBanking tokenization experience implementing the tested and functional TBA (Token Bound Account) standard.
+A new RWA (Real World Assets), Loan and OpenBanking tokenization experience implementing the tested and functional TBA (Token Bound Account) standard.

 **Building & Testing**